Albanians in Montenegro: Modern period

 On 26 November 2019, an earthquake struck Albania.
 In Montenegro, Albanians from Ulcinj were involved in a major relief effort sending items such as food, blankets, diapers and baby milk through a local humanitarian organisation Amaneti and in Tuzi through fundraising efforts.

+As of 2022, Albanians from Montenegro have been represented by numerous Albanian-American associations, namely the Albanian-American Association of Ulqin; who, through community and humanitarian initiatives, have been able to be beacon for all Albanians with heritage in Montenegro.